radian628/unofficial-desmos-wiki/src/misc/floating-point-numbers.md

 ## What are Floating Point Numbers?

 To understand floating point imprecision, you have to understand floating point numbers.
-If you want a more in-depth explanation of how these numbers work, see [https://en.wikipedia.org/wiki/Floating-point_arithmetic](the wikipedia article on floating-point arithmetic).
+If you want a more in-depth explanation of how these numbers work, see [this Wikipedia article](https://en.wikipedia.org/wiki/Floating-point_arithmetic).

 ### Binary Numbers